Jill Biden to tour Michigan, including the Upper Peninsula

 - Oops!Something went wrong.Please try again later.

-First Lady Jill Biden will head to Michigan on Thursday, spending three days touring the state with Douglas Emhoff, the husband of Vice President Kamala Harris, as the two hold events at various locations, including Up North.
+First Lady Jill Biden will head to the 2024 battleground of Michigan on Thursday, spending three days touring the state with Douglas Emhoff, the husband of Vice President Kamala Harris, as the two hold events at various locations, including Up North.

 The White House on Tuesday night announced Biden and Emhoff's itinerary, though no specific locations for the events were provided and it did not appear they would be open to the general public.

-The tour was set to begin Thursday afternoon with the two making remarks at a political event in Marquette in the Upper Peninsula.
+The tour is set to begin Thursday afternoon with the two making remarks at a political event in Marquette in the Upper Peninsula.

 Following that, the two will fly to the eastern part of the Upper Peninsula, where they will speak at an event held by the Bay Mills Indian Community and the Sault Ste.
 Marie Tribe of Chippewa Indians.
 Then, on Friday Biden and Emhoff will join a discussion on health care with the two Native American communities before touring the Soo Locks in Sault Ste.
 Marie.